steveseguin/powerpoint_remote/README.md

 You can refer to the HTTP/WSS API documentation for more information: https://github.com/steveseguin/Companion-Ninja

+## Troubleshooting

+If you get a message pop up from the AutoHotkey script, saying "Slide Next" or something, it means it didn't detect PowerPoint.
+Instead, it's just letting you know it got a request for next/prev slide, but can't act on it.
+If PowerPoint is detected, those messages do not now.

+If you are using a Mac/Linux, 🤷🏻‍♂️, I'd appreciate any help debugging and improving support there.

 ## TO-DO still
 - keyboard short cuts for the next/prev need to be added
 - Google Slide support and other app support added